bdholder/java-List/Implementation.md

 }
 ```

 There is an edge case here that could trip us up in the future.
-If we were to revise our `ArrayList` class to initially have a size of 0, our resizing code wouldn't work because `0 * 2 ==> 0`, so we would just get an `ArrayIndexOutOfBoundsException` when attempting to add to the `ArrayList`.
+If we were to revise our `ArrayList` class to initialize `elementData` with a length of 0, our resizing code wouldn't work because `0 * 2 ==> 0`, so we would just get an `ArrayIndexOutOfBoundsException` when attempting to add to the `ArrayList`.
 It would probably be a good idea to create a new array of length `size * 2 + 1`, but we won't worry about that.

 This edge case illustrates how errors can creep into code over time.
 A section of code written with unstated assumptions for its correctness can fail if those assumptions become false in the future.